Corporate Event Entertainment at Brightway Insurance’s Sales Kick-Off

 Brightway is one of the larger personal-lines insurance franchisors in the country, and their annual Sales Kick-Off brings together their highest-performing agency owners and corporate leadership.

-This year’s SKO ran from January 28–31, 2026 at the Marriott World Center in Orlando.
-By the time my segment came around — Friday evening, January 30 — the room had already absorbed two and a half days of strategy sessions, CEO presentations, and award speeches.
+This year’s SKO ran from January 28-31, 2026 at the Marriott World Center in Orlando.
+By the time my segment came around, the room had already absorbed two and a half days of strategy sessions, CEO presentations, and award speeches.
 The audience didn’t need more information.
 They needed an experience.

 My Role at the Event

-I was booked as the after-dinner entertainment, slotted in after the formal program wrapped.
-The original window was 45 minutes, but during the CEO’s run-of-show review that afternoon, timing got tight and Charles Baumberger — Brightway’s Head of Marketing & Brand — let me know we’d be trimming to 30.
-That kind of late shift is a reality of corporate event entertainment at events with a CEO keynote on the same night, and one of the reasons I always build my program in modular blocks rather than a single fixed routine.
+I was booked as the after-dinner entertainment, slotted in once the formal program wrapped.
+The original window was 45 minutes.
+During the CEO’s run-of-show review that afternoon, timing got tight, and Charles Baumberger – Brightway’s Head of Marketing & Brand – let me know we’d be trimming to 30.
+That kind of late shift is just part of corporate event entertainment when there’s a CEO keynote sharing the night.
+It’s one of the reasons I build my program in modular blocks instead of one fixed routine.

 Why Hire a Mentalist for Corporate Event Entertainment?